Exercise and High Blood Pressure

 Hit the Gym

 Gym environments are not mandatory for your workouts.
 However, trainers can benefit you with safety tips and encouragement.
 Check with the trainer if you feel the exercise maneuver is improper or causing pains.
 Your routine will depend on your underlying health, your capability, and your endurance.

 Strengthen Your Heart

-Resistance exercise can be done with in many ways, such as with free weights, weight machines, exercise bands, or by doing abdominal crunches or curl-ups.
-Resistance training helps reduce body fat, increase muscle mass, and boost your metabolic rate.
+Resistance training is beneficial in boosting your metabolic rate, reducing body fat, and increasing muscle mass.
+There are many ways to perform resistance training, including using weight machines, free weights, exercise bands, or abdominal crunches or curl-ups.
 Losing as little as 10 pounds can reduce or help prevent high blood pressure in many overweight individuals.
-Check with your doctor before starting a new weight-training program.
+See your doctor before starting a new weight-training program.

 Can't Take the Heat?
 Then Swim